154th Ohio Infantry Regiment

 The 154th Ohio Infantry Regiment, sometimes 154th Ohio Volunteer Infantry (or 154th OVI) was an infantry regiment in the Union Army during the American Civil War.

 Service

 The 154th Ohio Infantry was organized at Camp Dennison near Cincinnati, Ohio, and mustered in May 8, 1864, for 100 days service under the command of Colonel Robert Stevenson.

 The regiment left Ohio for New Creek, West Virginia, May 12.
 It served guard and picket duty at New Creek until May 29.
 (Company F detached at Piedmont May 22 to August 22.)
-It moved to Greenland Gap May 29 and was involved in a skirmish near Moorefield June 4.
-(One company detached at Youghiogheny Bridge until July 25.)
+It moved to Greenland Gap May 29 and was involved in a skirmish near Moorefield, West Virginia, June 4.
+(One company detached until July 25 at Youghiogheny Bridge i.e. the Great Crossings Bridge across the Youghiogheny River in Somerset County PA, near the West Virginia border.)
 The regiment engaged in numerous scouting expeditions until July 25 when it moved to New Creek.
 After action at New Creek August 4, it moved to Camp Chase, Columbus, Ohio, August 10 to guard prisoners.
 It then moved to Camp Dennison August 22.

 The 154th Ohio Infantry mustered out of service September 1, 1864, at Camp Dennison.